utdkaggleprojects/HousingPricesPrediction/README.md

-# HousingPricesPrediction
+# HousePrices
-HousePrices prediction using linear regression
+Applying Linear regression to find the Price of the House based on various chartecterstics